 The journey towards Chandubi Lake is indeed ecstatic, with paddy fields on both sides of the roads, lush green tea-gardens spreading across acres of land and also few villages.
 Its a pleasant getaway from the dust, dirt, noise, pollution and daily hustle bustle of a city life.

 After reaching there the boatman shall approach you himself for renting boats.
 Just don’t forget to bargain as he may charge you high.
 We hired a boat for Rs100, he covered a huge area of the lake and also took us to the eco-camp on the other side of the lake for which Chandubi Lake is also famous among tourist.
 But I haven’t done this camping yet, as soon as I experience the eco-camp, I shall update the details here.

 The lake is also famous for birdwatching as various migratory birds visit this lake.
 The best time to visit is from the Last week of October till April as then the sun shall be little merciful at that time.
 Every year on the first week of January people from various places come to participate in The Chandubi Festival, it takes place for 3-4 days, the festival is worth watching to tourist.

-After you enjoy the day try to leave the place before it gets dark as the road is quite lonely and you are not likely to find find traffic.
+After you enjoy the day try to leave the place before it gets dark as the road is quite lonely and you are not likely to find traffic.
 So hope this post shall give you some interesting idea for a short weekend trip if you are staying near Guwahati.
-And for tourist who come to enjoy Incredible Northeast this lake is a must in your itinerary.
-See you next time with another interesting article.
+And for tourist who comes to enjoy Incredible Northeast, this lake is a must in your itinerary.
+See you next time for another interesting article.
 Take care till then.